Academic Policies and Procedures

-Administrative Withdrawal (Inactive Student Status)
+Administrative Withdrawal – All Colleges (Inactive Student Status)

-Inactive students, those not currently enrolled in a course, will be administratively withdrawn.
+Inactive students, those are not currently enrolled in a course, will be administratively withdrawn.
 Administratively withdrawn students in satisfactory academic and civic standing are welcome to enroll in courses for a one-year period without going through the admissions process.
 Post University’s Student Account’s Department reports inactive students as administratively withdrawn, for purposes of Title IV financial aid.

 Withdrawal for Military Leave

 Military students who can no longer begin or continue their education due to a Military service obligation must do the following: